pingcap/docs/tidb-cloud/size-your-cluster.md

 ## Performance reference

-This section provides [TPC-C](https://www.tpc.org/tpcc/) and [Sysbench](https://github.com/akopytov/sysbench) performance test results of 6 popular TiDB cluster scales, which can be taken as a reference when you determine the cluster size.
+This section provides [TPC-C](https://www.tpc.org/tpcc/) and [Sysbench](https://github.com/akopytov/sysbench) performance test results of five popular TiDB cluster scales, which can be taken as a reference when you determine the cluster size.

 Test environment: